unit117/Gomoku/README.md

+Here is a revised README for the Gomoku AI project:

-##Gomoku AI
+# Gomoku AI

+This project implements an artificial intelligence to play the game of Gomoku (also known as Five in a Row) against a human player.

+## Overview

-This project involves the design and implementation of a game of Gomoku and its AI.
-The game logic and board are stored in the class Board, represented as a 2D array of integers with three possible values: 0 (EMPTY), 1 (WHITE), or 2 (BLACK).
-The SimpleAI class uses a basic approach to game logic, looking for cases of three in a row and making a random move if none are found.
+The game logic and board are represented in the `Board` class as a 2D array of integers, with 0 for empty spots, 1 for white pieces, and 2 for black pieces.
+The `BoardGUI` class handles displaying the graphical game board and pieces in a Swing GUI.

-The MainGUI class creates the game's frontend interface with user-friendly components like radio buttons and labels.
-The Minimax algorithm is implemented in the code, creating a game tree of possible moves with an evaluation function and Alpha-Beta Pruning optimization to determine the best move.
-The code also includes searching for winning moves before performing a full search, useful when there are obvious winning moves available.

-The minimaxSearchAB method is the core of the Minimax algorithm, recursively exploring all possible moves, simulating alternate turns between the AI and player.
-Alpha and Beta values are used to prune the search tree.
-The getNextMove method starts this search, and the evaluation function getScore assigns scores to the board state based on the sequence of pieces horizontally, vertically, and diagonally.

-The Monte Carlo Tree Search (MCTS) is a heuristic search algorithm that uses randomness and simulation to make decisions.
-This algorithm constructs a search tree based on statistical analysis of stochastic simulations, consisting of four steps: selection, expansion, simulation, and backpropagation.
-For Gomoku, MCTS simulates many potential games with randomly chosen moves, using the results to inform the next move.

-To play against the AI, run the Minimax class, with difficulty levels set by depth.
-Higher depth means the AI can see further and explore more potential game states.
-The project is available on Github at https://github.com/unit117/Gomoku.
+The AI opponent uses the Minimax algorithm with alpha-beta pruning to calculate the best move by searching possible future game states.
+The `Minimax` class contains the implementation, evaluating board positions with a score and searching the game tree to a configurable depth.

+The `Game` class brings everything together to control game flow and alternate moves between the AI and human player.
+It detects winners, handles user mouse clicks for moves, and requests the next AI move from `Minimax`.

+The `MainGUI` class provides a simple Swing interface to configure game options like the AI difficulty level and whether the human or AI plays first.

+## Usage

+To play against the AI:

+1. Run the `Main` class
+2. Configure the options in the setup panel:
+   - Select the AI difficulty (search depth)
+   - Choose whether human or AI plays first
+3. Click "Start Game" to begin
+4. Click on the game board to place your pieces
+5. The AI will automatically calculate and make a move after each human turn

+The higher the difficulty, the deeper the AI will search, allowing it to play better but slowing it down.

+## Customizing the AI

+The evaluation function in `Minimax` that scores board positions can be adjusted to tweak the AI logic.
+Additional optimizations like move ordering and caching can also be added.

+An alternative algorithm like Monte Carlo Tree Search could be implemented for different AI behavior.
+The modular structure makes it easy to experiment with new approaches.

+Overall this project provides a nice foundation for developing a game-playing AI bot!